3mdeb/news-and-ideas/blog/content/post/2020-06-30-trenchboot-grub-cbfs.md

     ```

 As you can see output for platform with TPM1.2 is slightly different than with
 TPM2.0.
+This is due to different TPM specification requirements about TPM1.2
-However, both are showing events and hashes which extend PCR 17.
-For
+event log and TPM2.0 event log.
+However, both are showing events and hashes
-now, there is lack of support for TPM event log in Linux kernel.
-Therefore,
+which extend PCR 17.
+For now, there is lack of support for TPM event log in
-final values **are not the same** as those read with tpm_tools.
-We are going to
+Linux kernel.
+Therefore, final values **are not the same** as those read with
-add this feature in near future, so TPM event log will be complete and will be
+tpm_tools.
+We are going to add this feature in near future, so TPM event log
-suitable for real-case use.
+will be complete and will be suitable for real-case use.

 ## Summary

 As you can see, in this release we mainly focus on TrenchBoot's components
 adaptation to suit further requirements.
 First of all, we have made big step for
 integration TrenchBoot into coreboot.
-We introduced changes in GRUB, co it would
+We introduced changes in GRUB, so it would
 operate on CBFS files and treat with LZMA.
 Second of all, we added *TPM event
 logs* which further allow users to attest their platform on their own.
 Briefly
 speaking, although presented features seem to be not very useful now, they will
-definitely crucial in TrenchBoot project development.
+definitely be crucial in TrenchBoot project development.

 If you think we can help in improving the security of your firmware or you
 looking for someone who can boost your product by leveraging advanced features